Superconvergent Non-Polynomial Approximations: WENO Schemes

 It is well known that the smoothness indicator plays a pivotal role in the WENO reconstruction procedure.
-The proposed WENO scheme is constructed using three two-point substencils ($S_0, S_1, S_2$ in Figure \ref{fig:stencil}) so that only the first-order difference operator can be used to estimate the smoothness of numerical fluxes.
-Therefore, it has some limitations in capturing highly oscillatory structures and rapid gradients, especially on coarse grids.
+We are proposing a three-point WENO scheme and a four-point WENO scheme based on RBFs with optimal parameters, so it will be helpful to introduce some references to simplify names for the schemes.
+From now on, we shall refer to the three-point and four-point WENO schemes, which are based on RBFs, as WENO-RBF3 and WENO-RBF4, respectively.
+Furthermore, the WENO-RBF3 scheme is constructed using two two-point substencils ($S_0$, $S_1$ in Figure \ref{fig:stencil}), while the WENO-RBF4 scheme is using three two-point substencils ($S_0, S_1, S_2$ in Figure \ref{fig:stencil}) so that only the first-order difference operator can be used to estimate the smoothness of numerical fluxes.
+In other words, the small size of the substencils, used by the RBF methods, introduces limitations which make capturing highly oscillatory structures and rapid gradients challenging, especially on coarse grids.
 Through experimentation, we also found that switching to the smoothness indicators used in classical WENO (i.e., WENO-JS) resulted in minimal improvement.

 In an effort to amend this issue, we employ difference operators which have so-called \textit{exponentially vanishing moments}.
 The basic idea is that difference operators are constructed so that their applications to smooth functions result in more rapid convergence to zero than classical undivided differences.
 Such operators should be more effective at detecting smoothness, or lack thereof, in the data, even on a small collection of points.
 Before proceeding, we first introduce some ideas from a recent work \cite{HKYY3}, in which smoothness indicators were constructed using exponential polynomials.